DevinR528/cargo-sort/README.md

  * **-o or --order**
     - Specify an ordering of tables.
 All nested tables will be sorted and appear after the specified table.
 Any unspecified table will be after specified.
  * **--config**
     - Specify a custom path to the `tomlfmt.toml` configuration file.
-Useful for projects that organize config files in a dedicated directory (e.g., `.config/tomlfmt.toml`).

 ### Config